ISPP Early Career Scholars

 The ISPP Early Career Committee (ECC) hosts several websites to support the efforts of graduate students and early career scholars in ISPP.
 These pages provide information regarding resources, current events and ways to get involved in ISPP activities.
 Links to these pages can be found below.
 If you have any questions or suggestions, please feel free to e-mail the ECC.
 For more information on the ECC purpose and its members, please scroll to the bottom of this page.

-The Early Career Committee hosts a Facebook page to keep ISPP members informed of news and events related to ISPP and political psychology.
+The Early Career Committee manages the ISPP’s Facebook, Twitter, and LinkedIn pages to keep ISPP members informed of news and events related to ISPP and political psychology.

 ISPP Early Career Scholars Newsletters